Written by Jonathan Wojcik

 Bogleech.com's Favorite Franken Fran Moments!

-If this entire website were to ever unexpectedly attain some crude parody of life as a weeaboo creep, its imaginary waifu couldn't logically be anything but Kigitsu Katsuhisa's Madaraki Fran, who would probably know exactly how to make all that happen.
-Star of the Manga Franken Fran, her chronicles were wrapped up earlier this year with over sixty chapters in seven volumes.
+So, the chronicles of Franken Fran were wrapped up earlier this year with over sixty chapters in seven volumes, and it's a shame it never got that coveted animation deal.
 Chock full of graphic body horror, real world biological trivia and scathing social commentary, Franken Fran's humor is as deep and dark as the Mariana Trench and a must-read for those who enjoy any combination of horror, manga, medical anomalies, invertebrate zoology or strange, strange monsters.

 Created by a scientific mastermind whose exact whereabouts are never revealed, Fran herself is a marvel of mad medicine who takes charge of her master's manor and continues his incredible work in his absence, for better or for worse, depending on which end of the scalpel you're standing.
 The surgical equivalent of an ironic genie - or PC repair shop - Fran can technically solve any medical dilemma she's tasked with, but her definition of a successful operation tends to be a little more flexible than that of her patients, to put it mildly.